-The day Australia completed their second whitewash of England in six years - and only their third ever.
+Seven years later, they whitewashed England again.
 They did it in style, wiping the floor with the old enemy to the tune of 281 runs on day three of the fifth Test, in Sydney.
 It brought to a close a one-sided series that gave the lie to the 3-0 scoreline in England's favour the previous summer.
 Mitchell Johnson was head and shoulders a deserving Man of the Series for his 37 wickets at an eye-popping 13.97 each.
 In Sydney, as at points earlier in the tour, England flattered to deceive when they had Australia on the mat at 97 for 5 in the first innings, only for Steve Smith to come to the rescue with his second century of the series.
 In the fourth Test, in Melbourne, Chris Rogers, another of Australia's finds of the series, swung the deal with a fifty and a hundred, and Nathan Lyon chipped in with five wickets in England's second innings.
 The lone bright spot in the visitors' ill-starred campaign (which featured the retirement of Graeme Swann after the series was lost 3-0 in Perth) was debutant allrounder Ben Stokes, who took 15 wickets and made 279 runs in the four matches he played.

 A maiden, and epic, Test century for Brian Lara turned into a crucial and commanding one, the first of nine against Australia.
 Wisden described his 277 in Sydney as an innings of "breathtaking quality" which turned a series that was slipping from West Indies.
 Richie Richardson, who scored a century of his own, later said: "I can hardly remember my hundred.
 It was difficult playing and being a spectator at the same time."
 At the close on the third day Lara had made 124.